arionum/node/README.md

 This app should only be run in the main directory of the domain/subdomain, ex: http://111.111.111.111/

+The node should have a public IP and be accessible over internet.

 Installation:
 1. Install MySQL or MariaDB and create a database and a user.